Tianeptine: Recreational use

 In 2007, according to French Health Products Safety Agency, tianeptine's manufacturer Servier agreed to modify the drug's label, following problems with dependency.

 Tianeptine has been intravenously injected by drug users in Russia.
 This method of administration reportedly causes an opioid-like effect and is sometimes used in an attempt to lessen opioid withdrawal symptoms.
 Tianeptine tablets contain silica and do not dissolve completely.
 Often the solution is not filtered well thus particles in the injected fluid block capillaries, leading to thrombosis and then severe necrosis.
 Thus, in Russia tianeptine (sold under the brand name "Coaxil") is a schedule III controlled substance in the same list as the majority of benzodiazepines and barbiturates.

-On 6 April 2018 Michigan became the first U.S. state to ban tianeptine sodium, classifying it as a schedule II controlled substance.
-The scheduling of tianeptine sodium is effective 4 July 2018.
-The Centers for Disease Control and Prevention (CDC) has expressed concern that tianeptine may be an "emerging public health risk", citing an increase in exposure-related calls to poison control centers in the United States.
-Alabama's ban took effect March 15, 2021.
-Tennessee banned it on July 1, 2022.
-Ohio banned it on December 22, 2022, referencing its availability there as “gas-station heroin.”